INSTRUCTIONS TO AUTHORS

 (3) A Medical Physics Letter (MPL) is a short article on a scientific or clinical topic of overriding importance to medical physicists.
 MPLs are subjected to an expedited review process.
 The initial review cycle decisions are limited to: “accept with no revisions,” “conditionally accept with minor or major revisions”, or “reject”.
 A final decision must be made by the end of the second review cycle.
 A MPL does not preclude publication of a regular research article at a later time, provided the latter is substantial expansion of the former.
 Because of the timeliness of a Medical Physics Letter, any revision must be submitted within 4 weeks of receiving the Editor's decision email.
 The page limit for Medical Physics Letters is 5 printed pages.

 (4) A Review Article is an authoritative review of a subject important to the field of Medical Physics.
 A Future of Medical Physics Article is an authoritative forward-looking projection of a subject important to the field of Medical Physics.
 These articles may be either invited or proffered.
 Authors should submit a detailed proposal consisting of a title page, rationale, and an outline, which should be submitted online as a new manuscript.
 The proposal will be assigned to a review article co-editor, who will negotiate the content with the authors.
 If the proposal is approved, the authors will be invited to submit a full manuscript.
 The review article co-editor will manage the peer-review process of the manuscript.
 The rationale should explain the need for the Review/Future article at this time, and put the proposed article into context of the existing literature.
 The outline should be detailed enough to allow the review article co-editor to assess the topics and level of detail covered.
 Review and Future of Medical Physics Articles are published online only.
 A page limit of 18 printed pages or less is recommended for Review Articles, and 14 printed pages or less for Future of Medical Physics Articles.
+For details and instructions on submitting a Review or Future of Medical Physics proposal, please click here.

 (5) A Task Group Report is a technical report prepared by an official task group of the American Association of Physicists in Medicine (AAPM).
 Task Group Reports are published online only.
 Task Group reports may not be submitted Medical Physics until they have gained full approval from the internal AAPM review process (the cover letter should explicitly state that approval has been granted).
 A Task Group Report is peer-reviewed in the usual manner, except that the associate editor is appointed by the journal editor from a short list of potential associate editors proposed by the parent committee.
 The proposed associate editors shall not have been involved in the writing of the Task Group Report.
 The appointed associate editor shall select four referees: two referees from the parent committee of the Task Group who may have reviewed the report, but are not report coauthors; and two referees external to the Task Group or parent committee, who have not been involved as a reviewer or in any other manner in the preparation of the Task Group Report.
 Task Group Reports should have a standardized title, such as “Monitor unit calculations for external photon and electron beams: Report of the AAPM Therapy Physics Committee Task Group 71.”
 Task Group Reports should not exceed 30 printed pages except in special cases and excess page fees will be charged.
 For Task Group Reports that exceed 30 printed journal pages, an Executive Summary, rather than the full Task Group Report, is reviewed and, if acceptable, published online, with a link to the full Task Group Report available on the AAPM web page